 Ladies and gents, presenting…

-The Spoiled Mummy Crepe – a generous spread of Peanut Butter, followed by their homemade, crunchy Oatmeal Walnut Crisps, then layered with fresh sweet Strawberries and topped with their very own bittersweet dark chocolate sauce.
+The Spoiled Mummy Crepe – a generous spread of peanut butter and homemade oatmeal walnut crisps, layered with fresh strawberries and topped with their very own bittersweet dark chocolate sauce.

-And if that ain’t spoiled enough… I started to think of what I would like to put outside my crepe too!
-I sampled a few more toppings and sauces and came up with this concoction : La Creperie’s delicious homemade Salted Caramel sauce drizzled on top and a hefty scoop of Vanilla Ice Cream to top it all off!
+And if that ain’t decadent enough yet… I also thought of what I would like to put outside my crepe too!
+I sampled a few more toppings and sauces here and there and in the end, decided that this crepe is best finished with a drizzle of their delicious homemade salted caramel butter on top!

-Given all that, Christine said that this might just be her most luxurious and most expensive crepe to date!
-Meanwhile, I promised her that this will be known as her most delicious crepe ever!
+Given all that, Christine said that this might just be her most luxurious crepe to date!
+Meanwhile, I told her that this might just be known as her most delicious crepe too!